Stocks fall on tech slide, oil hits highest level since 2014

-NEW YORK (AP) — Stocks fell in morning trading Monday as Wall Street comes off its worst week since winter.
+NEW YORK (AP) — Stocks fell sharply in morning trading Monday as Wall Street comes off its worst week since winter.
+The price of oil hit a seven-year high as OPEC stuck with a plan for cautious production increases even as demand for crude increases.

-Gains in financial stocks were countered by a slide in technology stocks.
-Apple fell 1.5% and Microsoft fell 1.8%.
+Losses in technology stocks pushed the Nasdaq lower by 2.3%.
+Apple fell 2.3% and Microsoft fell 2.5%.
 Big communication companies also slipped.
-Facebook fell 3.1%.
-The losses for tech stocks pushed the Nasdaq lower by 2.1%.
+Facebook fell 4.2%.

-Bond yields edged higher.
-The yield on the 10-year Treasury rose to 1.50% from 1.47% late Friday.
+Bond yields jumped around.
+The yield on the 10-year Treasury rose to 1.50% before slipping back to 1.48%.
 The rising bond yields have contributed to the recent weakness in technology stocks.
 A swift rise in interest rates has forced a reassessment of whether stocks have grown too expensive, particularly already high-priced technology companies.

-Higher bond yields helped bank stocks gain ground.
-Banks rely on higher yields to charge more lucrative interest on loans.
-Bank of America rose 2.1%.
-JPMorgan Chase, one of the 30 Dow stocks, gained 1.6%.

 Natural gas prices jumped 7.1%.
 Energy companies rose along with energy prices.
 Devon Energy rose 3.9%.